JagsRio/Jags-CIT114-Notes/Notes7.md

-Storage
+# Storage

-Amazon Elastic Block Store
+## Amazon Elastic Block Store
-Persistent storage is any data storage device that retains data after power to that device is shut off and also called non-volatile storage
+> Persistent storage is any data storage device that retains data after power to that device is shut off and also called non-volatile storage

-Each EBS volume is automatically replicaed within its availablity zone to protect you from component failure.
++ Each EBS volume is automatically replicated within its availablity zone to protect you from component failure.
-Designed for high availability and durability
++ Designed for high availability and durability
-EBS is also high scalable so you can scale up or down within minutes while paying a low price for only what you provision.
++ EBS is also high scalable so you can scale up or down within minutes while paying a low price for only what you provision.

 | Block storage | object storage |
 | ---------------- | -------------- |
 Change one block (piece of file) | Entire file must be updated |

-Amazon EBS allows you to __create individual storage volumes_ and attach them to EC2 instances.
+Amazon EBS allows you to __create individual storage volumes__ and attach them to EC2 instances.
 + Offers block-level storage
 + Volumes are automatically replicated within its AZ
 + It can be backed up automatically to Amazon S3 by way of snapshots